What Is Speech Recognition? A Guide for App Innovators

 3. Homophones and Word Ambiguity

 Words like “to,” “too,” and “two” sound identical but have different meanings.
-NLP helps here, but it’s not foolproof.
+NLP services help here, but it’s not foolproof.

 4. Real-Time Performance